OpenZeppelin/configs/README.md

 ## Prettier

-We use `Prettier` as code formated to keep our code consistent and to reduce friction for reading and review code.
+We use `Prettier` as a code formatter to keep our code consistent and to reduce friction for reading and reviewing code.

 ## Disputes